meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 Image credit: [McClure et al. 2020](https://www.sciencedirect.com/science/article/pii/S2666389920301434)

 So what exactly is **artificial intelligence**?
 AI is intelligent software-based technology that receives information from the environment and then takes actions based on that information that affect the environment.
-At it's core, AI is the ability for machines to simulate and enhance human intelligence.
+At its core, AI is the ability for machines to simulate and enhance human intelligence.

 A subset of AI is **machine learning**.
 Machine learning algorithms are a collection of mathematical and statistical models that learn representations from the underlying training data.
 Basically, machine learning algorithms extract patterns from input data in order to come up with the rules and the parameters of these models, so that they can make smart predictions and decisions when confronted with new, unseen inputs.